pipe-cd/pipecd/docs/content/en/blog/plugin-intro.md

 ## Conclusion

-The Pluginnable Architecture is a big step toward the PipeCD's vision - "**The One CD for All {applications, platforms, operations}**".
+Pluginnable PipeCD is a big step toward the PipeCD's vision - "**The One CD for All {applications, platforms, operations}**".
 The community energy will be more important.

 To see the development progress, visit [the RFC](https://github.com/pipe-cd/pipecd/blob/master/docs/rfcs/0015-pipecd-plugin-arch-meta.md) or [the Meta Issue](https://github.com/pipe-cd/pipecd/issues/5259).